-The School of Policy Studies at Queen's University, Kingston, Ontario, is a leading centre for advanced education, research, debate and interaction with the non-academic world in the fields of public administration and industrial relations.
-The School offers four multidisciplinary graduate degrees - Master of Public Administration, Professional Master of Public Administration, Master of Industrial Relations and Professional Master of Industrial Relations; sponsors a number of research institutes and programs; and serves as a bridge between the world of academic research and the world of public affairs and industrial relations.
+The School of Policy Studies at Queen's University, Kingston, Ontario, is a leading centre for advanced education, research, debate and interaction with the non-academic world in the fields of public policy and administration.
+The School offers a one-year, full-time program and a part-time Professional (Executive) program, each leading to a Master of Public Administration.
+With the Faculty of Law, it also offers a joint MPA-JD program.

 The School is also home to the Institute of Intergovernmental Relations (IIGR), the Centre for International and Defence Policy (CIDP), and the Queen’s Institute for Energy and Environmental Policy (QIEEP).
 These research centres are an integral part of the School, contributing to the School’s mandate for public policy research at Queen’s and supporting the role of the School as a bridge between the world of academic research and the world of public affairs and policy.